Program Accreditation

 • Communication Skills

 Speak and write clearly.
 Provide patients with clear instructions appropriate for their level of understanding.
 Write clear and legible chart notes.
 Organize thoughts and ideas into written essays and research papers.
+Understand, comprehend, and effectively communicate the English language with peers and patients; both in written and verbal formats at English Proficiency levels expected for healthcare providers.

 • Interpersonal Skills